shuckc/shuckc.github.io/_posts/2021-06-14-fpga-versa-ecp5-board-demo.md

 ----
 Supply the dev board with 12V using the supplied AC adapter and hook up the USB cable.

-If any FTDI generic drivers are installed, remove them using the "CDM Uninstaller" tool http://www.ftdichip.com/Support/Utilities/CDM_Uninst_GUI_Readme.html and the well known USB VID 0403 PID 6010 combination.
+If any FTDI generic drivers are installed, remove them using the ["CDM Uninstaller" tool ](http://www.ftdichip.com/Support/Utilities/CDM_Uninst_GUI_Readme.html) and the well known USB VID 0403 PID 6010 combination.

-Now use Zadig 2.5 https://zadig.akeo.ie/ to install the WinUSB driver.
+Now use [Zadig 2.5](https://zadig.akeo.ie/) to install the WinUSB driver.
 You need to choose Options and make sure the option to show Composite Devices is enabled.
 Click the "Lattice ECP5_5G VERSA Board" *composite* device and switch the desired driver to "WinUSB (v6.1.7600.16385)", click to apply the change.
 Let windows refresh it's device list etc etc.

-Grab OpenOCD from github releases https://github.com/ntfreak/openocd/releases.
+Grab OpenOCD from [github releases](https://github.com/ntfreak/openocd/releases).
 There is a windows binary package built for each tag however it is just a tar.gz so looks like a source release - I used openocd-v0.11.0-i686-w64-mingw32.tar.gz - download and unpack

 JTAG flashing